Mediagone/small-uid/README.md

 ## Sorting

-Because of the sequential timestamp, _SmallUIDs_ are naturally sorted chronologically.
+Because of the sequential timestamp, _Small UIDs_ are naturally sorted chronologically.
 It **improves indexing** when inserting values in databases, new ids being appended to the end of the table without reshuffling existing data (see more [in this article](https://www.codeproject.com/Articles/388157/GUIDs-as-fast-primary-keys-under-multiple-database)).

 However, **sort order within the same millisecond is not guaranteed** because of the random suffix.

 ## License

-_SmallUID_ is licensed under MIT license.
+_Small UID_ is licensed under MIT license.
 See LICENSE file.

 [ico-license]: https://img.shields.io/badge/license-MIT-brightgreen.svg